Little Sister (1995 film)

-Little Sister (Zusje) is a Dutch award-winning drama film released in 1995 and directed by Robert Jan Westdijk.
+Little Sister (Zusje) is a Dutch drama film released in 1995 and directed by Robert Jan Westdijk.
 Little Sister earned the Special Jury Prize at the 8th Yubari International Fantastic Film Festival in February 1997.
 It also won the Golden Calf for Best Feature Film.

 Plot

 Martijn, after the absence of many years, starts following around his sister Daantje with a movie camera.

 He claims to make a documentary about her.
 Soon unravels an unresolved issue from a distant past that Daantje doesn't want to be reminded of anymore.
 It gradually becomes clear how Martijns obsession for his younger sister arose.